Michael0812/blackandwhite/README.md

 - All other text was copied and used from [Rave Coffee](https://ravecoffee.co.uk/), [Coffee Bean Shop](https://www.coffeebeanshop.co.uk/), [Taylors of Harrogate](https://www.taylorsofharrogate.co.uk/)

 ## Code
-I would like to massive thanks [Code institute](https://codeinstitute.net/).
+-I would like to massive thanks [Code institute](https://codeinstitute.net/).
 I've been following all videos contains in this course and I've been using some code during this project.
+-The code that was used for the images on the about page was copied from [Codepen](https://codepen.io/).

 ### Images
 - Logo was made by [Polka.
 Grahpic Design](https://www.facebook.com/polka.graphicdesign)